 While we can offer guidelines, these are neither comprehensive nor final.
 Please consider your regional climate, facility type, staff capabilities, type and age of floor covering as well as the type of soil and traffic volume when determining how to achieve the best results for your space.

 Learning how to maintain your LVT doesn’t stop there.
 What about problems that may occur during the winter months?
 If you happen to live in a climate where treatment like calcium chloride is used to melt ice, this may cause a residue to form when tracked into the building.
 It’s important to review your maintenance plan when the seasons change to accommodate any maintenance changes necessary to keep your flooring its best.

 LVT checks a lot of the boxes for easy materials to use, which is why it has become so popular in recent years.
-As one of the oldest domestic LVT suppliers in the US and with one of the largest commercial LVT offerings available on the market, we know all about the pros and cons of LVT for commercial spaces.
+As one of the oldest domestic Luxury Vinyl Tile suppliers in the US and with one of the largest commercial LVT offerings available on the market, we know all about the pros and cons of LVT for commercial spaces.
 Whether you are a seasoned LVT user or a new specifier, each project has different considerations.
-Here are a few tips from our team on the pros and cons of LVT in commercial spaces.
+Here are a few tips from our team on the pros and cons of Luxury Vinyl Tile in commercial spaces.

 LVT Design Flexibility

 One of the best features of LVT is the wide array of visuals offered.
 You don’t have to settle for limited visual options like you might have to in other flooring constructions, such as VCT.
 You can have it all from stone to wood to abstract in LVT with new visuals being introduced at a rapid pace and new technologies, such as digital printing, continuing to allow further design exploration.